dboyan/sonica-doc/quickstart.markdown

 Running
 =======
-Before running the eNodeB, plug in the RF device (e.g. USRP).
+Before running the eNodeB, plug in the RF device (e.g. USRP B210).

 After that, first launch the EPC (need root privilege):